 The best PM interview prep tool depends on where you are in your career, how you learn, and what you can afford.
-There's no single tool that does everything.
-In 2026, the main options are AI-powered personalized prep (PM Interview Copilot), course-and-community platforms (Exponent, IGotAnOffer), 1-on-1 coaching, and self-study with free resources or ChatGPT.
-This guide compares them on features, pricing, and who each one works best for.
+No single tool does everything.
+Halfway through 2026, the main options are AI-powered personalized prep (PM Interview Copilot), course-and-community platforms (Exponent, IGotAnOffer), 1-on-1 coaching, and self-study with free resources or ChatGPT.
+One thing has shifted since these tools first appeared: loops now probe how you actually use AI in your product work, so the strongest prep covers more than classic product sense.
+This guide compares the options on features, pricing, and who each one works best for.

 Quick comparison table